lcrespom/genetic-tsp-js/README.md

 ## ToDo
 - Look & feel
-	- Add some padding in the map canvas √
 	- Highlight the segments that changed in the map from previous solution
 	- Add *Evolution* section displaying progress of solution: 1pixel = 1 second
 - Functionality